yxuco/fabric-operation/dovetail/README.md

 Note that you must have a TIBCO logon to download the installer zip for Flogo Enterprise.

 ## Build client app flow and deploy as Kubernetes service
-Fabric client flows modeled using Flogo Enterprise can also be built locally or in cloud on a `bastion` host, and then running as a Kubernetes service.
-The following scripts can be used on `bastion` host of any supported cloud environment, i.e., [Azure](../az), [AWS](../aws), or [GCP](../gcp).
+Fabric client flows modeled using Flogo Enterprise can also be built locally or in cloud on a `bastion` host, and then run as a Kubernetes service.
+The following scripts can be used locally or on a `bastion` host of any supported cloud environment, i.e., [Azure](../az), [AWS](../aws), or [GCP](../gcp).
 ```
 # generate network config file if it is not already created
-cd ${HOME}/fabric-operation/service
+cd /path/to/fabric-operation/service
 ./gateway.sh config

 # config app flows with default Fabric network yaml